ITV Sport: ITV Box Office

 ITV launched its pay-per-view channel, ITV Box Office, on 4 February 2017 when it showed coverage of Chris Eubank Jr.'s world title boxing fight against Renold Quinlan.
 On 24 January 2020 the channel announced its closure via a message posted on the ITV Box Office web page: "The ITV Box Office service has ceased as of 24th January 2020.
 There are no further plans to show any future events on this channel."

 Current ITV Sport coverage

 Football

 ITV holds joint rights for the FIFA World Cup with the BBC and has shown every World Cup live since 1966, on a shared basis with the BBC.
-The same arrangement has been in place for many years for coverage of the UEFA European Championship and both broadcasters shared coverage in 2016.
+The same arrangement has been in place for many years for coverage of the UEFA European Championship, which ITV first covered in 1972.
+Since 2020, ITV has also shared the tournament with the BBC, with the most recent agreement running until Euro 2028.

-ITV shared the rights for the FA Cup with the BBC from 1955 to 1988 and will again from 2021 to 2022 with both broadcasters covering the final live.
-This was generally the only UK match shown live on television every season.
-Both broadcasters started coverage from early morning trying to gain the upper hand on their rival.
-ITV regained the live rights to broadcast the FA Cup exclusively on terrestrial television in 1997, showing each final with Sky from 1998 to 2001 while the BBC screened highlights on Match of the Day.
-The FA Cup then reverted to the BBC until 2008 when ITV regained the FA Cup and England rights.
-However, their coverage of the competition was criticised after a string of errors including poor camera angles, very short highlight shows and, most notably, the incident during the Fourth Round derby between Everton and Liverpool in the 2008–09 competition.
-After a goalless 90 minutes, the game went to extra-time.
-And when young midfielder Dan Gosling scored the winner in the second half of extra-time, ITV accidentally cut to adverts, causing viewers to miss the goal.
-Eventually, ITV lost these rights from the end of the 2013–14 season to BBC Sport.
-On 23 May 2019, ITV regained the rights from BT Sport from 2021 to 2022 making the FA Cup fully free to air for the first time since 1988.
+In 2024, ITV acquired the rights for the Carabao Cup semi-finals and final sharing the rights with Sky Sports.

+In 2024, ITV Sport commissioned pianist, composer, and singer Hania Rani to create the music featured in the opening credits of their football coverage for England national football team matches.